Previous All Posts Next

 Bottom Line

 The DGX Spark and its GB10 cousins are excellent prototyping and personal-AI machines on their own.
 They become genuinely useful for teams the moment you can cluster two or three of them together.
 The thing that has been holding back the cluster build for thousands of buyers is the unavailability and price of one specific 0.5 meter cable.
-We have it, we are selling it at $159 with free shipping, and we ship it the same business day in most cases.
+We have it at $159 with free shipping.
+Stock is running low right now, so orders currently ship within about a week, up to about two weeks during the restock.